-A Breast Lift, also known as Mastopexy, raises the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
-New statistics from the American Society of Plastic Surgeons show Breast Lifts have grown 70% since 2000, outpacing breast implants 2-to-1.
+A breast lift, also known as mastopexy, elevates and reshapes the breasts and nipples by removing excess skin and tightening the surrounding tissue.
+New statistics from the American Society of Plastic Surgeons show breast lifts have increased 70% since 2000, outpacing breast augmentations 2-to-1.

-A woman’s breasts often change over time, losing their youthful shape and firmness.
+A typical breast lift candidate is a woman whose breasts have changed over time, losing their youthful shape and firmness.
 These changes and loss of skin elasticity can result from:

 - Weight fluctuations